ANZ Journal of Surgery

 Editorials are commissioned by the Editor-in-Chief from members of the Editorial Board.
 They usually occupy one page of the Journal i.e. about 800 words (minus 250 words for an illustration and 35 words for each reference).

 Perspectives are welcome on any topic.
-They can be overview statements, personal views, or comments about surveys.
+They can be overview statements, personal views, or studies based on surveys.
 Perspectives should contain a tight linear argument and be more than just a mini-review.
 They should contain about 1,000 words (minus 250 words for an illustration and 35 words for each reference).
 Abstracts are not required (type ‘n/a’ in the Abstract box).
 Perspectives are evaluated by the Editors and may not be subjected to peer review.

 Original articles are welcome on any aspect of surgery, including the basic surgical sciences.
 The text is preceded by a structured abstract.
 Original articles are subjected to peer review.